thruston/grid-banger/README.rst

 remains (c) Crown copyright, Ordnance Survey and the Ministry of Defence (MOD) 2016.
 All rights reserved.

-The modules are designed to work with Python 2.7 and with Python 3.5 or better.
+The modules were designed to work with Python 2.7 and with Python 3.5 or newer, but they are now only tested on Python versions 3.7 and newer.
 When I last checked they were very slightly faster with Python 2.7 than with Python 3.6, but the functions are, and the results should be, identical.
 If you are still using Python 2, then use ``python2`` (or whatever you call it) instead of ``python3`` below.

 install
 -------